threadvoldemort/concurrent_hell/src/lock/Solve_DeadLock.md

       the error stack also contains thread name
    4. you can also search "Found one Java-level deadlock"

-# step 3: you can also run "jconsole" in terminal
+# step 3: you can also run "jconsole" in the terminal
 # step 4: can use jProfiler in intellij